 Assume that a company's accounting year is January 1 through December 31 and the company sells only one type of product.
 In its beginning inventory are 2 units with a cost of $10 each.
 The company sells 1 unit on March 1.
 On April 1, the company purchases 5 units at a cost of $11 each.
 On September 1, the company sells 3 units.
 In summary, the company had 2 units on January 1, purchased 5 units on April 1, sold 4 units during the year, and has 3 units on hand at December 31.

-Under periodic LIFO, the costs of the latest purchases starting with the end of the year are removed first.
-Since 4 units were sold during the year, the costs removed from inventory and charged to the cost of goods sold will be the latest cost of 4 units, which is $11 each.
-This means the cost of its December 31 inventory under periodic LIFO will be $31 (1 unit at $11 plus 2 units at $10).
+With periodic LIFO the costs of the latest purchases starting with the end of the year are removed first.
+Since 4 units were sold during the year, the costs removed from inventory and charged to the cost of goods sold will be the last cost of 4 units, which is $11 each.
+This means the cost of its December 31 inventory using periodic LIFO will be $31 (1 unit at $11 plus 2 units at $10).

-Under perpetual LIFO, the costs of the latest purchases as of the date of each sale are removed first.
+With perpetual LIFO the costs of the latest purchases as of the date of each sale are removed first.
 On March 1, the latest cost at that time for the 1 unit sold was $10.
-At the time of the sales on September 1, the latest costs of the 3 units sold was $11 each.
-Under perpetual LIFO its cost of goods sold will be $43 (1 at $10 and 3 at $11), and its inventory will be reported at a cost of $32 (2 units at $11 and 1 unit at $10).
+At the time of the sale on September 1, the latest cost of the 3 units sold was $11 each.
+Using perpetual LIFO, the company's cost of goods sold will be $43 (1 at $10 and 3 at $11), and its inventory will be reported at a cost of $32 (2 units at $11 and 1 unit at $10).